sarthakssrna/Inventory-C-/README.md

 # Inventory-C-
-Inventory Management System for a Retail Store
+Inventory Management System for a Retail Store using c.